-The transactions of the Fund were made through Republic Securities, and Fincap Securities Limited.
-Fincap Securities Limited is a related entity of the Fund Manager.
+The transactions of the Fund were made through Republic Securities, UMB Brokers, and Fincap Securities Limited.
+UMB brokers and Fincap Securities are related entities of the Trustee and the Fund Manager respectively.

 Transactions with related parties

 A number of related party transactions take place with related parties in the normal course of business.
 These include transactions and balances among related parties.